Skip To Main Content

 Ben Lippen’s non-denominational nature helped prepare him for the realities of the mission field.
 “You learn to get along with others.
 Overseas, you need to work together,” Joshua explains.
 “And going through school with people from all over the world, it’s a treasure.
 Later, when I’d meet someone from Uganda or Korea, likely I knew someone from their region.
 What a precious gift that is to be able to have something in common with people, and Ben Lippen gave me that as well.”

-Joshua also speaks fondly of his sister, Hannah ’97, and brother, Gabriel ’95.
-Hannah now teaches at Ben Lippen, and his nephews - Jonathan (of whose recent baptism he is particularly proud), Sam, and Grady - currently attend the school (and Michael, another nephew, graduated in 2024), continuing the family legacy.
-“The people God gives us to walk through life with are a huge blessing.
-I’m proud of Hannah no matter what, but it’s fun to see her at our alma mater.”
-Gabe’s spirit of service, cultivated at Ben Lippen, led him to serve as a respected Airbase Group Commander in the U.S. Air Force.
-His older brother (who married alum Kelly VanWyke ‘91) also thrived at the school.
-“He’s always been very generous, and he has a mentality for serving people.
-I’m sure Ben Lippen helped instill some of those traits.”
+Joshua also speaks fondly of his sister, Hannah (Fleming) Edgren ’97, and his brother, Colonel Gabriel Fleming ’95.
+Hannah now teaches at Ben Lippen, and his nephews, Jonathan (whose recent baptism Joshua is especially proud of), Sam, and Grady, currently attend the school.
+Another nephew, Michael, graduated in 2024, continuing the family’s Ben Lippen legacy.
+"The people God gives us to walk through life with are a huge blessing.
+I’m proud of Hannah no matter what, but it’s fun to see her at our alma mater," Joshua reflects.

 Ben Lippen shaped more than faith for the Fleming family.
 Inspired by his time on the Mountain of Trust, Uncle Lewis carried the school’s values into his work in Columbia.
 In 1973, he and his brother Malcolm opened The Backpacker, an outdoor store that encouraged others to enjoy God’s creation and served the community for over 40 years.